jacygao/techblog/event_sourcing.md

     "Event Sourcing is a pattern for data storage, where instead of storing the current state of any entity, all past changes to that state are stored." - AxonIQ (https://axoniq.io/resources/event-sourcing)

 One common misconceptions is that Event Sourcing is associated with an Event Streaming or Event Driven Architecture.
 There are certainly many things you can achieve with Event Sourcing.
-Nevertheless, conceptually, Event Sourcing is no more than a pattern to store your data in a form of a serials of events as opposed to
+Nevertheless, conceptually, Event Sourcing is no more than a pattern to store your data in a form of a serials of events.
+This can be an alternative model to the common CRUD object state management.

 ## Inspiration